-JM+CM: Not any big scenes, I think the biggest thing was when we were submitting it to the NCAA for an R rating there were just scenes we had to trim a bit.
-Some scenes where there was maybe fifteen stabbing motions that we had to cut down to not be so over the top. (laughs) Just a trim here and a trim there and we got it down to an R rating but in the end, I think that we didn’t end up having to take anything out that we thought impacted the movie negatively.
+Jonathan Milott and Cary Murnion: Not any big scenes, I think the biggest thing was when we were submitting it to the NCAA for an R rating there were just scenes we had to trim a bit.
+Some scenes where there were maybe fifteen stabbing motions that we had to cut down to not be so over the top. (laughs) Just a trim here and a trim there and we got it down to an R rating but in the end, I think that we didn’t end up having to take anything out that we thought impacted the movie negatively.
 I think it was just a tiny bit more here or a tiny bit more there, in the end, it was not even necessarily losing the entire shot it was just maybe trimming the shot a little bit so we feel that the intent and the intensity remained intact.

 IOWA: Superior 71 Drive-In, Blue Grass Drive-In

 KENTUCKY: Regency 8

 NORTH CAROLINA: Hounds Drive-In, Raleigh Road Drive-In, Badin Road Drive-In, Eden Drive-In